-The majority of people who acquire genital herpes will not experience any recognisable symptoms.
-Of those who do experience symptoms (20%), the first indication of infection usually starts between 2-20 days after exposure to the virus.
-This is referred to as the first or primary episode.
-The development of symptoms may take longer or be less severe in some people, especially those who have developed resistance to HSV-1 from previous cold sore infection.
+The majority of people who acquire genital herpes will not experience any symptoms.
+Of those who do experience symptoms (20%), the first indication of infection usually starts between 2-20 days after exposure to the virus for some it may take months or even years.
+This is referred to as the first, initial or primary episode.
+The development of symptoms may take longer or be less severe in some people, especially those who have developed antibodies to HSV-1 from a previous cold sore infection.

 Symptoms can start with tingling, itching, burning or pain (these are warning symptoms also known as the 'prodrome') followed by the appearance of painful red spots which, within a day or two, evolve through a phase of clear fluid-filled blisters which rapidly turn whitish-yellow.
 The blisters burst, leaving painful ulcers which dry, scab over and heal in approximately 10 days.

 Sometimes the development of new blisters at the early ulcer stage can prolong the episode.
 On the other hand, the blister stage may be missed completely and ulcers may appear like cuts or cracks in the skin.

-Some people with vaginas may also notice vaginal discharge.
+People with vulvas may also notice vaginal discharge.

 The severity and range of symptoms differ from person to person.
 People with vulvas frequently experience painful urination, and when this happens, it's important to avoid the problem of urinary retention by drinking plenty of fluids to dilute the urine and thereby reduce pain and stinging.
 Sitting in a partially filled bath when urinating also helps.
 People can experience generalised fever, aches and pains, and a depressed run-down feeling.